david-garcia-garcia/windowscontainers/servercore2022iis/readme.md

 * IIS-StaticContent
 * IIS-CGI

-Just in case you need to setup TLS termination directly in the container, unsafe cyphers are disabled, plus Central Certificate Store is configured.
+Just in case you need to setup TLS termination directly in the container, unsafe ciphers are disabled, plus Central Certificate Store is configured.

 ## IIS Remote Administration